 You can drag items in the Page Content Panel to arrange them.
 You can also right-click to open up a context menu with helpful commands, such as copy, paste, and a lot more.

-When your canvas is unselected, the settings panel will appear to the right of the canvas.
-To unselect your canvas, press “ESC” or click anywhere outside the canvas.
-This will show the settings panel with two tabs: one for project settings and one for page settings.
+When your canvas is unselected (or if you click anywhere on the dark space around the canvas), the settings panel will appear to the right of the canvas.
+This will show two tabs: Project Settings and Page Settings.